-Jeff Comissiong finished his Second season at ODU in 2014 coaching the defensive line.
+Jeff Comissiong finished his third season at ODU coaching the defensive line.

 For the second-straight season, Comissiong coached a young group featuring just two seniors and just one player that started every game.